lapsumchan/camp/README.md

-# CAMP
+# Censoring-based analysis of microbiome proportions (CAMP)

 ### Overview
-This repository provides a demonstration on how to use the `R` package CAMP
+This repository provides a demonstration on how to use the `R` package `camp`

 # System Requirements